 Title: Program Director

-Noel Carl Bufe, PhD, Program Director, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in law enforcement.
+Joseph Bocko, Program Director at African National Ministries, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in church administration.

 For more information, please visit: